Mobile, BYOD, Chromebook, and Cross-platform printing

 Mobility Print is standard feature of PaperCut NG and PaperCut MF, and there’s also a free standalone version of PaperCut Mobility Print.

-PaperCut Pocket is a print management solution for small businesses.
-It’s a fully managed cloud print management solution and supports printing from all major operating systems (macOS, Windows, iOS, and Chromebook are all supported out of the box).
-User devices don’t need to be part of a domain, which makes PaperCut Pocket ideal for BYOD environments or small businesses where network domains are not used.
+PaperCut Hive and PaperCut Pocket are print management solutions for businesses that don’t want to use print servers.
+They’re both fully managed cloud print management solutions, supporting printing from all major operating systems (macOS, Windows, iOS, and Chromebook are all supported out of the box).
+User devices don’t need to be part of a domain, which makes PaperCut Hive and PaperCut Pocket ideal for BYOD environments or small businesses where network domains are not used.
 Inviting a user to print is as simple as entering their email address and having them follow the instructions in the invitation.
-They are emailed setup instructions are automatically tailored to their operating system.
+The emailed setup instructions are automatically tailored to their operating system.

 We’ve all done the “I’ll email you the file, can you print it for me” trick before… Well, this can be automated!
 Email to Print is a standard optional feature in PaperCut NG and PaperCut MF.
 When it’s enabled, each printer has its own email address (or one email address if you’re using Find-Me Printing queues).
 Guests or casual users print by simply emailing their document (PDF, Word, PPT, etc.) to the email address — the job is then automatically spooled for printing!
 We recommend using this for occasional printing because the advanced print finishing options aren’t available (Color settings, Duplex, Stapling, etc.).
 PaperCut Mobility Print is recommended for regular BYOD or cross-platform printing.